Saturday, October 10, 2009

 “Atop the dome is a glass globe four feet in diameter that surrounds a beacon-like light bulb.
 Originally it was thought that a statue, of the "most beautiful woman in Colorado" was the most appropriate way to adorn the dome.
 One board member suggested his own daughter and with the female members of the legislature voting for themselves, the board did the politically correct thing and voted down the proposition,” according to virtual tour information at the state’s web site.

-This summer, Gov. Bill Ritter announced that plans to repair the golden dome are on hold, at least for now.
-The cast iron that makes up the bulk of the dome is rusting and crumbling.
+In the summer of 2009, Gov. Bill Ritter announced that plans to repair the golden dome were on hold, but the work was completed a few years later.
+The cast iron that made up the bulk of the dome was rusting and crumbling.

-In the meantime, the dome still garners iconic status in the minds of Colorado residents as evidenced in former Sport Illustrated columnist and ESPN personality Rick Reilly’s recent ‘licking of the dome’ Tuesday of this week.
-Reilly, a Colorado native, made good on a promise offered up on the Mike Rosen show in April, that if the Rockies made the playoffs, he would “tongue-bathe the capitol dome.”
+In the meantime, the dome still garners iconic status in the minds of Colorado residents as evidenced in former Sport Illustrated columnist and ESPN personality Rick Reilly’s ‘licking of the dome’.
+Reilly, a Colorado native, made good on a promise offered up on the Mike Rosen show in April, of 2009, that if the Rockies made the playoffs, he would “tongue-bathe the capitol dome.”